tekuma/curator-portal/README.md

 --------------------------
 The curators interface for accessing the Tekuma Art Database

+## Workflow and versioning

+Instructions for deploying are given near the end of this document.
+Deployment corresponds to the tip of `master` branch.
+As such, development should occur on branches other `master`.
+The version number is kept in package.json.
+Currently, there is no practice of tagging commits because merges into `master` branch represent releases.

 ## Development

 Note that logging behavior and (eventually) some other aspects of operation are